mobilepadawan/APIRest/README.md

 - - - -
 ## Credits and Copyrights
-All the information that I'm using in this project is Copyrighted by its own authors and owners.
+All the information that I'm using in this project is Copyrighted by their own authors and owners.
 I just took this images and/or information for academic teaching purposes.
 I don't want to make money with this and I don't want to pirate anything.

-I always promote to listen to the music and to watch movies and series using the legal platforms.
+I always promote the legal use of streaming services.
+I did it since 2011.